 - 1/2 tablespoon salt (or to taste)

 - Cut the peeled potatoes in half lengthwise.
-Then, with the flat side on the cutting surface, slice the potato into pieces approximately 1/8" thick.
+Then, with the flat side on the cutting surface, slice the potato into pieces approximately 1/8-inch thick.
 If you slice them thick, don’t worry—it will simply take a little longer for them to cook.

 - In a large, heavy, non-stick frying pan, heat the olive oil on medium-high heat.
 Carefully place the potato and onion mixture into the frying pan, spreading it evenly over the surface.
 The oil should almost cover the potatoes.
 You may need to turn down the heat slightly, so the potatoes do not burn.
 You want them to slowly fry, not becoming crisp like french fries, but rather tender and creamy.
 It is important to use good olive oil, as the potatoes will absorb quite a bit of the oil.